Data Privacy Addendum

 - Gemba Academy Assistance

-To assist Customer in relation to any personal data breach notifications Customer is required to make under the GDPR, LGPD, and CCPA, Gemba Academy will include in the notification under section 6.1 such information about the Security Incident as Gemba Academy is reasonably able to disclose to Customer, taking into account the nature of the Services, the information available to Gemba Academy, and any restrictions on disclosing the information, such as confidentiality.
+To assist Customer in relation to any personal data breach notifications Customer is required to make under the GDPR, LGPD, and CPRA, Gemba Academy will include in the notification under section 6.1 such information about the Security Incident as Gemba Academy is reasonably able to disclose to Customer, taking into account the nature of the Services, the information available to Gemba Academy, and any restrictions on disclosing the information, such as confidentiality.

 - Unsuccessful Security Incidents